Other major reasons to serve this airport

 - Prague is one of the world’s most popular tourist destinations attracting visitors with its breathtaking beauty, amazing history and culture, high-quality conference and convention centres and wide range of accommodation.

-- Due to Prague’s location in the centre of Europe, 21% of passengers already transfer through the Prague hub where 48 airlines serve more than 125 routes, making use of the airport’s operational excellence and convenient passenger facilities as well as smooth and easy transfer with a minimum connecting time of 25 minutes.
+Due to Prague’s location in the centre of Europe, many passengers already transfer through the Prague hub where 58 airlines serve over 120 scheduled destinations, making use of the airport’s operational excellence and convenient passenger facilities as well as smooth and easy transfer with a minimum connecting time of 25 minutes.

 Marketing and other support